The Friday 56 (With Book Beginnings): Nevermore (Supernatural #1) by Keith R.A. DeCandido + 50/50 Friday

 50/50 Friday: Favorite/ Least Favorite Font Style (That A Book Is Written In) - This is a difficult one for me, but I'm actually going to take my pick from fonts available to read my ebooks in on my Kindle Fire.

 Favorite: Baskerville - For me, this font is the easiest of those available to focus on for any length of time.
 It's easier for me to focus on the story, not the blocks of text.

 Least: Helvetica - I always feel like this one slows my reading down, especially when it comes to longer books or bigger chunks of text.
 When I get to that bigger stuff, at times I'll catch myself thinking about the font style itself.

-Have you ever read any of these books?
-What characters would you want to meet or not meet?
-As always, thanks for visiting my blog, and perhaps even commenting below.
+Have you ever read one of the Supernatural tie-in books?
+What are your thoughts on font style when it comes to your ereader?
+As always, thanks for visiting my blog and perhaps even commenting down below!